 Our primary food production systems in the United States are overly industrialized — for example, concentrated animal feed lots, factory fishing boats, and massive fruit and vegetable farms.
-Reliance on imported foods, with minimal safety inspections and a huge carbon footprint to transport products around the globe hurts us and our environment, providing fewer jobs, increasing pollution and delivering consumers lower quality food.
+Reliance on imported foods, with minimal safety inspections and a huge carbon footprint to transport products around the globe, hurts us and our environment, providing fewer jobs, increasing pollution and delivering consumers lower quality food.
 The U.S. government, in response to the public’s growing complaints about our troubled food system, continues to explore various ways to boost domestic food production.
 Unfortunately, it mostly does so in a manner that encourages further industrialization and poor food quality.
 Our challenge is to promote an alternative to this model, one that establishes healthy, natural, and community-based food production.

-Recirculating farms use constantly cleaned, recycled water in place of soil as the basis to grow food.
+Recirculating farms use constantly cleaned, recycled water as the basis to grow food.
 They can grow plants (recirculating hydroponics), fish (recirculating aquaculture), or plants and fish together in one system (aquaponics).
 Recirculating farms come in a variety of shapes, sizes and styles, but they all have one main theme – recycled water.
-These farms are entirely closed loop, and can operate without chemicals or antibiotics, efficiently use water and energy, and be located virtually anywhere — importantly, near the people they serve.
+These farms are almost entirely closed loop, and can operate without chemicals or antibiotics, efficiently use water and energy, and be located virtually anywhere — importantly, near the people they serve.
 This cuts down on use of fuel for shipping and refrigeration and lowers costs of the farm; savings that can be passed on to the consumer, making good food more affordable.
-These farms can provide a wide range of products, including finfish, shellfish, herbs, fruits, vegetables, and flowers.
+These farms can provide a wide range of products, including finfish, shellfish, herbs, fruits, vegetables, other plants and flowers.

 Our vision is for communities across the country to have recirculating farms as a source of local, healthy fresh food and stable jobs in green businesses.